 - TASB (Texas Association of School Boards) Student Voices Scholarship

 Four students will be selected to share personal stories about their experiences in Texas public schools and each will receive a $1,000 scholarship.
-To be eligible, graduating seniors must commit to attend and participate in the 2019 Winter Governance Seminar on February 21-22, 2019.
-Hotel accommodations will be paid for and panelists will be reimbursed up to $500 for additional travel expenses.
+To be eligible, graduating seniors must commit to attend and participate on the panel in the 2020 Governance Camp on February 28, 2020.
+Panelists will receive a travel stipend.
 Application and more information available here.

 - Texas Engineering Foundation Scholarship

 Application Deadline: January 18, 2019 - to Sabine chapter scholarship coordinator

 NOTE: This scholarship is available only to Lamar University students.

 Scholarship open to Lamar University students considering a career in engineering.
 High School seniors should be U.S. citizens with a 3.0 GPA.
 They must have a 620 math / 580 Reading on the SAT or a 29 math / 28 English on ACT.
 LCM students submit the application to the Sabine Chapter TSPE (Texas Society of Professional Engineers) scholarship coordinator.

 - Texas Student Housing 2020-2021 Scholarship Application (for 2020 High School Graduates)

 Application Deadline: January 31

 Scholarship is open to students accepted to colleges in Austin, College Station, or Denton who have NOT signed off-campus leases.
 (Texas Woman's University and University of North Texas may limit scholarships to upperclassmen who can live off campus).
 Application forms available in the Counselors' Office or may complete the fillable pdf here.
 More information is available here.

 - Texas Rural Water Foundation – Dwayne Jekel Student Scholarship